Google Business Profile Guide: Local Visibility, Reviews, and Profile Accuracy

 Connect the Profile With Local Search Intent

 Local search intent is usually practical.
-People want to know whether a business is nearby, open, trusted, affordable, available, or suitable for their problem.
+People want to know whether a business is nearby, open, trusted, available, affordable, or suitable for their problem.
 Understanding how search intent shapes local queries can help you decide which services, questions, photos, and updates deserve more attention.

 The businesses that maintain accurate profiles, earn genuine reviews, answer customer questions, and keep their wider local presence consistent are usually better positioned to build durable trust over time.
+That does not guarantee a specific ranking position, but it does create a stronger foundation for being chosen when customers are ready to act.